 What products do they buy?

 To keep it simple, create two sets of brand fonts and ask a select group of your best customers which one they like best.
-Or run a poll on social media and your website, asking visitors to vote on them.
+Or run a poll on social media and your website, inviting visitors to vote on them.

 How to Choose the Best Fonts for Your Business